timlabs/uscode/United States Code/TITLE 37-PAY AND ALLOWANCES OF THE UNIFORMED SERVICES/CHAPTER 07-ALLOWANCES OTHER THAN TRAVEL AND TRANSPORTATION ALLOWANCES/CHAPTER 07-ALLOWANCES OTHER THAN TRAVEL AND TRANSPORTATION ALLOWANCES.md

   * (A) the movement of his dependents to his permanent station or a place near that station is not authorized at the expense of the United States under section 476 of this title and his dependents do not reside at or near that station;

-  * (B) he is on duty on board a ship away from the home port of the ship for a continuous period of more than 30 days; or
+  * (B) he is on duty on board a ship away from the home port of the ship (or under orders to remain on board the ship while at the home port) for a continuous period of more than 30 days; or

   * (C) he is on temporary duty away from his permanent station for a continuous period of more than 30 days and his dependents do not reside at or near his temporary duty station.